paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-14a-aid-to-small-business.md

   (A) be punished by a fine of not more than $500,000 or by imprisonment for not more than 10 years, or both;

-  (B) be subject to the administrative remedies prescribed by the Program Fraud Civil Remedies Act of 1986 ([31 U.S.C.
+  (B) be subject to the administrative remedies prescribed by the Program Fraud Civil Remedies Act of 1986 22 See References in Text note below. ([31 U.S.C.
 3801–381](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section3801–381&num=0&edition=prelim)2);

   (C) be subject to suspension and debarment as specified in subpart 9.4 of title 48, Code of Federal Regulations (or any successor regulation); and